isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-homemade-ant-killer.markdown

 4. Ants will consume the sweet deadly bait and share it with the rest of the colony, including the queen.
 Thus, it is possible to wipe out the entire colony with this bait.
 5. Once the bait is consumed, clean your surfaces with soapy water to deter new ants from following the trails.
 6. Store the unused bait in an airtight jar away from children and pets.
-### **13. Clove, Tea Tree, and PeppermintÂ **
+### **13. Clove, Tea Tree, and Peppermint **
 This combination of essential oils will eliminate ants in your house and prevent new ones from coming in.
 While these
 [essential](https://pestpolicy.com/essential-oils-for-bed-bugs/)
-oils' scentÂ appeals to humans, it is disgusting to insects such as ants.
+oils' scent appeals to humans, it is disgusting to insects such as ants.
 The scent is so powerful to keep ants at bay for a long time.
 *Ingredients*
 : Peppermint oil, Tea tree oil, and Clove oil *Equipment*